Hydra-Designs/project-hydra-meshtastic-pcb/README.md

 - Assemble all the parts for the auto reset circuit and the ESP32 module.
 Don't forget to connect the 2.4G antenna!
 - Try to program the core pcb next.
 - Lastly, populate the RF modem.
 You can use a strip of cardboard as a spacer to leave a small gap between the two PCBs, in case the ESP32 releases it's magic smoke you can use solder wick to easily remove and reuse the RF modem.
 - Never ever turn on the core pcb withount an antenna!
-This may infuriate the RF gods and you inevitably end up perfoming a sacrifial ritual to please the RF gods with magic smoke.
+This may infuriate the RF gods and you inevitably end up performing a sacrifial ritual to please the RF gods with magic smoke.

 ## Contributing